TL;DR

 Quality check

 - Did every verification step pass?
-A pass on all checkpoints but a wrong final output means your checkpoints are in the wrong place.
+All checkpoints green but a wrong final output means the checkpoints are in the wrong place.

-- Spot-check the output against a known-good run from last week.
-Computer Use can output the wrong row when the dashboard re-sorts itself.
+- Spot-check against a known-good run from last week.
+Computer Use can grab the wrong row when a dashboard re-sorts itself between runs.

-- For any task touching shared systems, log the run ID and the actions taken.
-You need an audit trail before you let it run unattended.
+- Log the run ID and the action list for anything touching shared systems.
+You need an audit trail before letting it run unattended.

 How to reuse this workflow